JanWillemBrands/ApusApus/README.md

                 noun               @ check that the adjective isn't "red" when the noun is "lamb" @ "."                @ check that the preceding character isn't a space @

-The sentence "Mary has a little lamb." still matches this latest grammar version.
+The sentence `Mary has a little lamb.` still matches this latest grammar version.
 And the grammar rules and annotations can be further enriched to enable automatic generation of a complete parser.

 A few Implementation Details

 The prime job of a parser is to recognize valid sentences.
 It does so by matching the input text with items from the grammar, in the correct order.
-The texts "lamb" and "little" in the grammar will directly match those in "Mary has a little lamb." but for the things between single quotes it's a bit more complicated.
+The texts `"lamb"` and `"little"` in the grammar will directly match those in `Mary has a little lamb.` but for the things between single quotes it's a bit more complicated.
 However

     number = '\d+'